RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

- * Added a file extractor for 13-sector Apple II-based Cap'n Software EasyWriter and its transform
+ * Added a file extractor for 13-sector Apple II-based Cap'n Software EasyWriter and its transforms (Apple II and PC)

+ * Added recursive "apply transform to all subdirectories" to native code rather than via shell scripting

 Transformenator introduction:
 =============================